What is the product discovery workshop? Verify the value of your product

 Who attends a discovery workshop?

-In our experience, most of the time, if the client, potentially with an advisor or lead developer.
+In our experience, most of the time, we meet with the client, potentially joined by an advisor or lead developer.
 On our side, the workshop is attended by a business leader (CEO) and a technology expert (CTO), as well as the lead developer who will be assigned to the project.

 This offers our clients a chance to meet the actual person who will be responsible for building their product.
 At this point, we come together to clarify our expectations and address the concerns that might arise during product development.